gyau-k/Cloud-ETL-Pipeline/README.md

 # Cloud ETL Pipeline

-This document explains the components and workflow of your Extract, Transform, Load (ETL) pipeline, which uses **Amazon S3** for storage, **Airflow** for orchestration, and **Amazon Redshift** for data warehousing.
+This document explains the components and workflow of the Extract, Transform, Load (ETL) pipeline, which uses **Amazon S3** for storage, **Airflow** for orchestration, and **Amazon Redshift** for data warehousing.
 This pipeline is designed to process music streaming data, user information, and song details to calculate valuable Key Performance Indicators (KPIs).

 ## 1. Overall Pipeline Purpose